spotify/pythonflow/docs/guide.rst

 Writing new operations using :code:`pf.Operation`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you want to create stateful operations, you need to dig a bit deeper into pythonflow.
 For example, stateful operations may be useful when you need to access a database but don't want to open a new connection every time you send a request.
-Stateful operations are implemented by inheriting from `pf.Operation` and implementing the `__call__` method like so.
+Stateful operations are implemented by inheriting from `pf.Operation` and implementing the :code:`_evaluate` method like so.

 .. testcode::